Rhossili via Worms Head Circular (Wales Coast Path) Walk

 Get There

-The nearest train station is Swansea... but its a 10 min walk from the bus station.
+The nearest train station is Swansea, but its a 10 min walk to the bus station.
 Some early morning / late evening buses start from it though.

-London Paddington to Swansea : 3 hours, £80 off peak return.
-'Advance' tickets (no changes) from £20 single.
-A good compromise is "Advance" out, and an (Open) "Single" back - about £60.
+London Paddington to Swansea : 2h 40m, £112 off peak return.
+'Advance' tickets (no changes) are cheaper.
+A good compromise is "Advance" out, and an (Open) "Single" back - about £80.

-London Waterloo via Salibury and Bath - £60 off peak return.
-Much longer.
-Cheap advance tickets on the few direct trains per day.
+London Waterloo via Salibury and Bath : 5hr, £85 off peak return.
+Cheaper advance tickets.

 Buses

 You must check the bus times beforehand - using traveline.cymru/ Why?
 Because times and routes vary on school days, not school days, weekdays, Saturday, Sunday, summer, winter...
-It might be efficient, but its confounding for visitors.
-There are different day bus passes for each company which are good value (about the same price as a single!), but which one you need varies by destination and day !!!
+There are 2 bus companies, each with a different system of tickets and day/week/group passes.
+It might be efficient, but its confounding for visitors!

 Swansea bus station is about 15 mins walk from the train station.
 From there, 2 companies run buses to Gower, with a bizarre obfuscated schedule.

-Notes.
-Mumbles official name is Oystermouth, they are the same place.
+• Mumbles official name is Oystermouth (used on bus timetables), they are the same place.
 Swansea, Black Pill and Mumbles are on Swansea Bay.

-NAT #116 North Gower : Swansea - (sometimes via Llanmadoc for Whitford Sands) - Llangennith (north end of Rhosilli beach)~ 60 mins
+Adventure Travel #116 North Gower : Swansea - (sometimes via Llanmadoc for Whitford Sands) - Llangennith (north end of Rhosilli beach) 4 per day, morning and evening only

 Stay